ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Resolving either SCTs and STHs may result in errors.
 These errors may be routine downtime or other transient errors, or they may be indicative of an attack.
-Clients should follow the requirements and recommendations set forth in {#blocking-policy-response} when handling these errors in order to give the CT ecosystem the greatest chance of detecting and responding to a compromise.
+Clients should follow the requirements and recommendations set forth in {{blocking-policy-response}} when handling these errors in order to give the CT ecosystem the greatest chance of detecting and responding to a compromise.